-When you are leaving the Chemistry Department, it is necessary for you to complete a check-out form.
-You are responsible for returning all keys, settling any storeroom accounts, completing any departmental duties, cleaning your working quarters, returning all library books, and returning any storeroom charge cards.
-Check-out forms are available in BRWN 2100 and WTHR 140.
-Also on-line through the Chemistry Safety Website.
+When a student is leaving the Chemistry Department, it is necessary for him/her to complete a check-out form.
+The student is responsible for returning all keys, settling any storeroom accounts, completing any departmental duties, cleaning his/her working quarters, returning all library books, and returning any storeroom charge cards.
+Check-out forms are available in BRWN 2100 and WTHR 140 and also on-line through the Chemistry Safety Website.

 7.1 (SOS 2/22/00).
-The policy of the College of Science and the Department of Chemistry shall be that 7 years from entry into the graduate program (i.e., 14 semesters plus the intervening summers - plus one additional summer to finish if necessary) be the maximum time allowed to complete the Ph.D. in the School of Science.
+The policy of the College of Science and the Department of Chemistry shall be that 7 years from entry into the graduate program (i.e., 14 semesters plus the intervening summers plus one additional summer to finish if necessary) be the maximum time allowed to complete the Ph.D. in the College of Science.
 An additional year may be allowed if requested by the student's Thesis Committee and approved by the department's Graduate Studies Committee.
 Any exceptions to this policy will require approval by the Department Head.

-8. Graduate Appointments
+8.0 Graduate Appointments